LawleyClasses/230-spring2017/Schedule.md

 ## <a name="week13">Week 13</a> (Apr 25/27): Techniques for Web Graphics & Illustrations

+Here's an [example practical exam](example-practical.pdf) for you to work through as practice.
+The real practical exam will be similar to this.
+It will have different CSS, Javascript, and  server-side requirements--but there won't be anything you haven't seen in an in-class exercise this semester.

 Your proposal for your [final project](projects/project4.md) is due this week.

 ## <a name="week14">Week 14</a> (May 2/4): Web Server Basics
-We'll talk about how web servers function, and how you can use .htaccess files to modify the way your pages and directories function, including enabling password authentication and creating custom 404 pages.
-We'll also talk about the "LAMP" (Linux, Apache, mySQL, and PHP) web development environment, and options you have for web development environments--both at RIT and externally.
+We'll talk about how web servers function, and how you can use .htaccess files to modify the way your pages and directories function, including creating custom 404 pages and enabling password authentication.

+- **[Tuesday Exercise](weekly_materials/week14/week14tuesday.md)**: Using .htaccess files to turn off the Pagespeed module for your files on banjo.rit.edu, and create custom 404 error page.

 ## <a name="week15">Week 15</a> (May 9/11): Next Steps & Practical Exam
 On Tuesday, we'll talk about the various options for extending your web development skills--both through downstream classes, and through tutorials and other online resources.
+We'll also talk about the "LAMP" (Linux, Apache, mySQL, and PHP) web development environment, and options you have for creating your own websites--both at RIT and externally.
 On Thursday, you'll take the final practical exam for the class.

 ## <a name="finals">Finals Week</a>: Practical Exam Makeup & Final Project Due
 If you fail the final practical exam in week 15 (a score lower than 7/10), you will need to take the makeup version during our final exam time slot (Tuesday, May 16, ) your [final individual project](projects/project4.md) will be due this week.